aptech/docs/docs/CR-show.rst

 If the symbol is a procedure, keyword or function, the 'References' column will show if it makes any global references.
-If it makes only local references, the procedure or function can be saved to disk in an *.fcg* file with the `save` command.
-If the function or procedure makes any global references, it cannot be saved in an *.fcg* file.
+If it makes only local references, the procedure or function can be saved to disk in an :file:`.fcg` file with the `save` command.
+If the function or procedure makes any global references, it cannot be saved in an :file:`.fcg` file.

 If the symbol is a structure, the 'References' column will contain the structure type.
 A structure pointer is indicated by a ``*`` following the